Anatomy of a Top CTO: Education & Work Experience, Salary, Essential Traits & Characteristics and More

 5. Massachusetts Institute of Technology: 5.84%

 Let’s take a look at a few fields of study and degree programs that can put students on a promising path toward becoming a chief technology officer.
+To remain competitive, CTOs must stay ahead of technology trends and advancements, continuously adapting to new innovations in the field.

 Computer Science & Computer Information Systems